 - Heavy equipment operation

 Many of the physical demands associated with many workplace roles can trigger various severities of back pain, or in some cases exacerbate existing back issues.
-It is your employer’s responsibility to take appropriate steps to either eliminate, or greatly reduce the risk of work related back injury, this can include:
+It is your employer’s responsibility to take appropriate steps to either eliminate or greatly reduce the risk of work-related back injuries, this can include:

 - Keeping work areas clean and free of clutter